henrybarreto/walkietalkie/README.md

 ## How it works?

 ### The Commander:

-- Listening for TCP connections
-- Spawn a new thread
-- Send commands inside "config.ron" file to Soldier
+- Send commands inside "commander.ron" file
 - Wait for a response
 - Show its in terminal
   - *This output is actually just for debug*

 ### The Soldier:

-- Try to connect with a server addr from the "config.ron" file
+- Listening for TCP connections
 - Require commands
 - Executes it
 - Send back the Responses
-- Write down output
 - Wait new commands

 ## How to use?